stolinski/drop-in/README.md

-# Sickit - SvelteKit / Svelte 5 / PocketBase Starter Kit
+# Skick Kit - SvelteKit / Svelte 5 / PocketBase Starter Kit

 ## About The Codebase